Legal Support for IT in Belarus

 IT Market Entry Consulting

-Advising on the legal and operational specifics of entering and operating in the Belarusian IT market, including risk assessment, compliance issues, and business structure recommendations.
+Advising on the legal and operational requirements for entering and operating in the Belarusian IT market — including regulatory compliance and business structure.

 Contract Structuring for IT Services